monishski/plotly-dash-snippets/README.md

 All snippets start with the prefix `dash`.

-For example, predefined Dash HTML Components start with the prefix `dashhtml`, Dash Core Component start with the prefix `dashcore` .
+For example, predefined Dash HTML Components start with the prefix `html`, Dash Core Component start with the prefix `dcc` .

 In addition, abstractions such as callbacks live on their own (e.g. for an uncontrolled callback, you would call `dashcb`, while for a controlled stateful callback, you would call `dashcbstate`)

 ## To do

 - Create snippets for Dash Bootstrap Components (developed by [faculty.ai](https://faculty.ai)) & Plotly packages.
-Ideally, Plotly objects should start with `dashplotly` & Dash Bootstrap Components should start with the prefix `dashboot`
+Ideally, Plotly objects should start with `plotly` & Dash Bootstrap Components should start with the prefix `dbc`

 - Create snippets for other abstractions (e.g. importing, creating the application etc.) [?]